rogerdahl/striprouter-cpp/README.md

         Board > Package > Offset > Component > Connection > Don't Care

-* If you are familiar with the netlists supported by most PCB design software, you will have noticed that the `.circuit` file does not support specifying nets.
-Instead, the nets are inferred from the point-to-point connections at runtime.
+* If you are familiar with the netlists supported by most PCB design software, you may have noticed that the `.circuit` file does not support specifying nets.
+Instead, the program infers nets from point-to-point connections at runtime.
 In the `.circuit` file, simply reuse pins as often as necessary, as shown for the `vcc` and `gnd` connections in the included example.

 * Whenever you want to see the current status of your `.circuit` file, just save it in the editor to display the new version in the router.
 If there are any problems in the file, a list of errors is shown in the router.

 * Components can be moved with the mouse.
 Clicking `Save to .circuit file` updates the `.circuit` file with the new positions.
 To avoid losing unsaved changes, save the `.circuit` file in the editor before saving in the router.

 * Wait while the program searches for better layouts.
-Currently, only a simple random search is implemented.
 As long as `Pause` is not checked, the program keeps searching for a better layout.

 * If no satisfactory layouts are found, click `Rat's Nest` to view the required connections and try moving the components to create more space between them, reduce crossed connections and reduce interference in problem areas with many failed routes.
 A complete layout can usually be found if there is enough room for routes between the components.